Sustainability

 Pillar 2: Responsiveness — Acting When Signals Appear

-• When performance degrades, the team knows exactly what to check and how to intervene
+• Teams know exactly what to check and how to respond

 Pillar 3: Renewal — Proactive Evolution